 - Deer in the Headlights: Does this when the Female Titan is coming after her, even with Oluo shouting for her to move.
 Cue OhCrap when she finally realizes the situation she's in.

 - Despair Event Horizon: Her death was avoidable, but she was completely shocked and in despair from Eld's sudden death.

 - Due to the Dead: Averted in the anime.
 Petra's body, among many others, is abandoned so that the surviving Survey Corps may escape from pursuing Titans.

-- Fiery Redhead: In the anime at least.
+- Fiery Redhead: In the anime, at least.
 Although polite and kind, she has a short temper and is very aggressive.
-She elbows Auruo in the ribs when he makes a snide remark about the death of Hange's titan subjects.
+She elbows Oluo in the ribs when he makes a snide remark about the death of Hange's Titan subjects.
 When Eren wonders why she and the rest of the Special Ops squad were not included in the plan regarding the Female Titan, Petra immediately draws her blades and swings them at him in a threatening manner, assuming Eren is questioning her trustworthiness.

 - The Heart: Knows her teammates better than anyone and helps Eren integrate with them (and their oddness).